yoursgaurav/portfolio/README.md

 ### The challenge

-Users should be able to:
+Visitors can:

 - Browse my portfolio website from any device with a responsive layout.
 - View the website in their preferred color scheme (light/dark mode).
 - Access the site with WCAG-compliant features for users with disabilities.
 - Navigate fully using keyboard controls for enhanced accessibility.

+Additional development challenges included:

+- Centralizing content management without modifying individual components.
+- Creating consistent case study pages for the projects.

 ### Screenshot

 ![Portfolio Desktop Preview](./public/projects/portfolio/desktop-preview.png)

-_Desktop view of the portfolio showcasing the hero section and layout._
+_Desktop view of the portfolio showcasing the hero section._

 ### Links